SP2021-2/PR_test/README.md

+# 자기소개
 ### Hi there 👋

+## My name is Nayong Seong.
+---
+My age is 22

 <!--
 **sna0e/sna0e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.